 The ending date of the project will be locked to a date on the calendar

 You might be planning a project where each task will be required to be completed as planned to achieve the ending date goals.
-How many projects are performed exactly as planned?

-The most used planning method is to project projects from the state date.
+The most used planning method is that projects are planned from the project start date.

 Project Calendar: The default calendar is “Standard”.
 Whatever calendar is selected will become the scheduling calendar for the project.
+All tasks will be scheduled using this calendar until a resource is assigned to the task.

-Click OK to close the form.
+Click OK to close the box.

+.

 TIP: Most project managers have definite deadlines.
 Consider planning the schedule from ending date to get the schedule short term goals, deadlines and milestone dates.
 Then switch the project to the start date to manage.
-Reset the constraints to as soon as possible to enable the schedule to have slack and to aid in the management of the schedule.
+Reset the constraints to as soon as possible to enable the schedule to include slack and aid in schedule management.

 Working with Timescale

-The timescale is the calendar density which is viewed in all Gantt charts, Resource Usage, Task Usage and other calendar based views.
-It is the calendar line that runs on the right side at the top of the view.
-Adjustments to the timescale will allow for viewing time in different increments.
-Usually, each time a view is changed, the timescale should be adjusted to fit your needs.
+Timescale is the calendar density that is viewed in all Gantt Charts, Resource Usage, Task Usage and other calendar based views.
+It is the calendar line that runs on the right side above the Gantt bars at the top of the view.
+Adjustments to the timescale will allow for viewing time in different time increments such as by week by day or by month by week.
+As views are changed, the timescale should be adjusted to fit your needs.

-MS Project 2010 provides several methods to adjust the timescale:
+Project 2010 provides several methods to adjust the timescale:

-The easiest way to adjust the scale is new to MS Project 2010.
-You can make a sliding adjustment in the lower right corner of the view.
+The easiest way to adjust the scale is new to Project 2010.
+Use the sliding adjustment in the lower right corner of any view.

-Click on the View ribbon.
+Another way to change the timescale is on the View tab on the ribbon.
 On the right side are adjustments for the timescale:

-More detail in defining the timescale can be achieved using the Timescale form.
-Double click on the timescale and the form will appear:
+More detail about defining the timescale can be found in the Timescale dialogue box.
+Double click on the timescale (the date line above the Gantt bars) and the dialogue box below will appear:

-If your project schedule requires a fiscal year, under timescale options, show three tiers and define the top or third tier.
-Adjusting the timescale using this form will work best starting at the bottom tier and working your up way to the Middle Tier and Top Tier at avoid errors.
+For project schedules using a fiscal year: under Timescale options, Show: select Three tiers and define the top or third tier.
+Adjusting the timescale using this form will work best starting at the Bottom Tier and working your up way through the Middle and Top Tiers at avoid errors.
+As changes are made, a sample of the result in shown the bottom of the box.

+Click OK to close the box.

 Practice: Configuring Schedule/Display Options